Bhuang23/React-simple-web-app/README.md

 * view all items currently in stock
 * search items of a certain category or name
 * add items to shopping cart
-* checkout items and buy them (still in development)
+* checkout items and buy them using Stripe payment service

 # Getting Started with ecommerce app